MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-set-up.md

 ## Technical requirements

-Answers is enabled by default for customers that meet the following technical requirements:
+By default, the Answers experience is enabled for customers that meet the following technical requirements:

 1) **Migrated the Viva Engage network to Native Mode**